 Your application was stopped due to specific error messages.
 For example, you received a "data sources down" error message or another error message that didn’t allow you to enroll.

 You’re working with a caseworker on an enrollment issue that didn’t get resolved before the end of the Open Enrollment Period.

 You're a survivor of domestic abuse/violence or spousal abandonment and want to enroll in your own health plan separate from your abuser or abandoner.
-You can do so by contacting the Marketplace Call Center.
+You can enroll by contacting the Marketplace Call Center.
 Your dependents may be eligible too.